 So, where does a heat sealer do its work?
-You will find heat sealers performing a whole variety of tasks – from sealing medical equipment to bagging up food that will go onto supermarket shelves.
-Basically any process whereby the content/product needs to be protected; for hygiene purposes, to shield from the elements or to prevent tampering of any sort.
+You will find heat sealers performing various tasks – from sealing medical equipment to bagging food that will go onto supermarket shelves.
+Basically, any process whereby the content/product needs to be protected for hygiene purposes, to shield from the elements, or to prevent tampering.

 Heat sealers have evolved to meet the increasing demand in a changing commercial environment.
-Packaging is now not just done on the factory floor; with the boom in internet shopping and sites such as eBay, the demand for heat sealing products suitable for the business that runs from home has also been high.
-The type of heat sealer you need will depend on what you are sealing (material, width and thickness), where you are sealing it and the volumes involved.
-Once you have an idea you can choose a sealer from the two main types; impulse and direct/constant heat sealers.
+Packaging is now not just done on the factory floor; with the boom in internet shopping and sites like eBay, the demand for heat-sealing products suitable for business that runs from home has also been high.
+The type of heat sealer you need will depend on what you are sealing (material, width, and thickness), where you are sealing it, and the volumes involved.
+Once you have an idea, you can choose a sealer from the two main types; impulse and direct/constant heat sealers.

 Impulse heat sealers

-Impulse sealers work by transmitting timed power to the sealing area and then immediately cooling.
-Energy is only supplied to the jaw (point of sealing) when it is lowered, making it a safe option.
-This type of sealer works best with materials that require a low seal temperature such as Polyethylene, Polyurethane, Polyvinylchloride, Pilofilm, Polyvinyl Alcohol, Saran, Nylon, bubble packs, padded mailers, foil, coated bags, Kel-F, Polyflex, Mylar, Tyvek, and other thermoplastic material.
-Within the family of impulse sealers there are a number of options to suit your specific requirements:
+Impulse sealers transmit timed power to the sealing area and then immediately cool.
+When lowered, energy is only supplied to the jaw (point of sealing), making it a safe option.
+This type of sealer works best with materials that require a low seal temperature, such as Polyethylene, Polyurethane, Polyvinylchloride, Pilofilm, Polyvinyl Alcohol, Saran, Nylon, bubble packs, padded mailers, foil, coated bags, Kel-F, Polyflex, Mylar, Tyvek, and other thermoplastic material.
+Within the family of impulse sealers, there are several options to suit your specific requirements:

 - - Hand sealers